jcomicsutils/discography-archive-tools/README.md

     * Clicks the initial download button.
     * Automatically sets the price to "0" for "Name Your Price" items.
     * Proceeding through subsequent confirmation steps.
 If an email address and zip code is required during the download process, the extension will automatically fill these fields using the values you've saved in the options panel.
     * The [DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) extension is recommended for downloading everything at once.
+Or [JDownloader](https://jdownloader.org/) using the `Copy Download Links` feature.

 * **Download Page Images**: From the active Bandcamp page, this feature attempts to download up to three key images:
     * **Artist Image**: The artist photo (typically from `a.popupImage` or identified fallbacks).
 Saved as `Artist Photo.{original_extension}`.